aurthurm/Bika-Scripts/README.md

 	Then Press Enter and it will be installed if not already included in the distribution.
 	```

-3. In Your Windows's Documents Folder create a Folder called 'Bika LIMS'.
-Then, Start the console inside this folder and run the following code:
+3. Install the API in any Location of your choice.
+Start the console and run the following code:
 	```
 	git clone https://github.com/aurthurm/bika-api
 	````